From Poker Tables to Boardrooms

 The Fold Factor

 Knowing when to fold, both in poker or turn down a business proposal, is an underrated skill.
 Sometimes, the best decision is to cut your losses and save your resources for a more favorable opportunity.
+In poker, folding leaves the pot to the remaining player, just as walking away from a bad business deal can leave the opportunity to others.
 This ability to walk away, to be able to assess a situation and recognize that the potential loss outweighs the possible gains, is a hallmark of both seasoned poker players and successful business leaders.

 Now, it wouldn’t be fair to talk about poker and business without touching on the moments of unexpected success—the royal flushes, if you will.
 In poker, as in business, there are times when the stars align, and you’re dealt a winning hand seemingly against all odds.
+Achieving a straight flush in poker is similar to landing a major business deal against all odds.
 These moments, while thrilling, are not just about luck.
 They’re the result of preparation, of being in the right place at the right time because you played the game smartly and strategically.

 Conclusion